This nutritional supplements review aims to help you:

 In June 2008, the Journal of the American Medical Association published a new food pyramid indicating that that most adults could benefit from a daily multivitamin supplement.

-A lot of people are giving their opinions on the best nutritional supplements.
+A lot of people are giving their opinions on the best nutritional health supplements.

-But I think that an independent scientific rating is much more credible than just someone’s opinion.
+But an independent scientific rating is much more credible than just someone’s opinion.

-The most comprehensive, independent nutritional supplements review I’ve found is Lyle MacWilliam’s Comparative Guide to Nutritional Supplements.
+The most comprehensive, independent nutritional supplements review we have found is Lyle MacWilliam’s Comparative Guide to Nutritional Supplements.
 (5)

-This guide offers a completely independent nutritional supplement review for over 200 of the top selling supplement products Australia, New Zealand, the United States and Canada.
+This guide offers an independent nutritional supplement review for over 200 of the top selling supplement products Australia, New Zealand, the United States and Canada.

 Multivitamin and mineral products rating are conducted by a team of independent scientists.